Partial Upgrading & Desulphurization

 At the heart of the technology is the chemical reactor.
 Sodium, hydrogen and heavy oil are mixed in the reactor where the sodium preferentially seeks out and virtually eliminates sulphur.
 The resulting product contains very low levels of sulphur and metals and is also much lighter and less viscous than the original feed while still retaining the energy content.

 The engineering capabilities demonstrated on this project showed that Vista is an ideal fit for industrial technology startups looking to overcome design challenges with streamlined project execution.
 The path of new technology development from pilot to commercial scale is not always a straight line.
-These types of projects require a company like Vista who can provide a flexible yet efficient engineering solution.
+These types of projects require an engineering consulting company like Vista who can provide a flexible yet efficient engineering solution.